conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 Error while executing topic command : Value '704800000' for configuration 'retention.ms' is incompatible with physical topic value '604800000'.
 ```

-:::info
+:::caution
 With concentrated topics, the enforced retention policy is the physical topic's retention policy, and not the policy requested at the concentrated topic creation time.

 `retention.ms` and `retention.bytes` are not cleanup guarantees.
 They are retention guarantees.
 :::

-### Performance
+### Auto-managed backing topics

-Gateway must read all the messages for all the consumers and skip the ones that are not necessary for each consumer.
+The `autoManaged` flag, when enabled, will automatically create the physical topics with the default configuration of the physical cluster and the default number of partitions (`num.partitions`).

+In this `autoManaged` mode, topics created by users will auto-extend the configuration (for example to honour the request `retention.ms`).
+As a result, if one users asks for a compacted topic with a retention of -1 (infinite), all other compacted topics associated with the concentration rule are now with infinite retention.

 ### Message Count & Lag, Offset (in)correctness

-Concentrated topics & SQL topics are virtualised, which creates incompatibilities with existing tools in the Kafka Ecosystem (Conduktor included) that rely on topics metadata to generate reports, graphs or calculations.
+Concentrated topics & SQL topics are virtualized, which creates incompatibilities with existing tools in the Kafka Ecosystem (Conduktor included) that rely on topics metadata to generate reports, graphs or calculations.

 Right now, the 2 most problematic calculations are **Lag** and **Message Count**.
 This is due to the calculation method that rely on partition **EndOffset**.